-Recently, we came across an interesting report conducted by Forbes and SAP that examines how six innovative organisations in various industries are deploying technology to boost their customers engagement via mobile apps.
+Recently, we came across an interesting report conducted by that examines how six innovative organisations in various industries are deploying technology to boost their customers engagement via mobile apps.
 We’ve chosen the most interesting bits to share.

 1. Provide Real-Time Benefits

 Montreal public transportation system has developed a new way of providing their customers with personalized deals on their commute.
 Société de Transport de Montréal has launched an app that uses geolocation capabilities, real-time analytics and information gleaned from its transit-card system to learn about individual customer behaviors, update customers with current travel information and send them relevant promotional offers to businesses on their routes.
 Pierre Bourbonnerie, STM Director of Markering explains: “ Let’s say you’re heading home from work on a Friday afternoon.
 Because you swiped your transit card at the beginning of the trip, STM knows you are on-board.
 Shortly after you get on, you receive an alert on your smartphone that your home station is closed for elevator repairs and that you should take the suggested alternate route instead.
 Further into your trip, another alert informs you that a famous fish market near the alternate destination has a special this evening: 50 percent off oysters.STM “knows” that fresh seafood would likely be a great way to kick off your weekend”.